Elder Law and Senior Legal Matters

 Trusts

 In some situations, it may be best to put your assets into a trust.
-That means that a trusted third party is given care of your assets until your loved ones can claim it.
+That means that a trusted third party can be given care of your assets until your loved ones can claim it.
 This can help your heirs avoid probate after you die, which is often a long and drawn-out process that delays them getting what you’ve promised them.
 There are several different types of trusts:

-Elder law can be a complicated matter—particularly if you yourself are in decline.
-However, it’s essential for you to know what your rights and responsibilities are: what you’re entitled to, and how you’re protected.
+Elder law can be a complicated matter — particularly if you yourself are in decline.
+However, it’s essential for you to know what your rights and responsibilities are: what you’re entitled to and how you’re protected.
 To understand elder law better, and how it affects you, talk to a lawyer, who can guide you through the ins and outs and help you make all necessary arrangements, both now and after you’re gone.

 Q: Can I afford long-term care for the remaining years of my life?